VRConservation/fbabook/_build/html/_sources/chapters/program.md

 In addition to helping you design a project that responds to causes instead of their symptoms, the assessment and problem analysis you have done will provide findings and conclusions that help you to write a compelling and context‑specific problem analysis for the proposal narrative.

 ## Theory of Change
-A Theory of Change (TOC) bridges the problem analysis visualized in the problem tree(s) and the proposed responses reflected in the project’s results framework or ProFrame {numref}`toc`.
-The TOC clarifies why you believe the selected project strategies will work in the project context and justifies and checks the logic and feasibility of the change hypothesis.
-A TOC can be expressed in narrative, diagrammatic, or other forms.
+A Theory of Change bridges the problem analysis visualized in the problem tree(s) and the proposed responses reflected in the project’s results framework or ProFrame {numref}`toc`.
+The theory of change clarifies why you believe the selected project strategies will work in the project context and justifies and checks the logic and feasibility of the change hypothesis.
+A theory of change can be expressed in narrative, diagrammatic, or other forms.

 ```{note}
 A narrative Theory of Change is a concise, explicit explanation of: